 Grandpa was a good driver and was especially proud of the state of the roads in his area.
 Besides being a farmer he also worked part-time as the road grader in their municipality.
 My Mom said his hands eventually became quite misshapen from handling that powerful grader but he wouldn’t let anyone else drive it, because he knew he did the best job of grading the roads.

-My Mom’s family by their covered winter sleigh pulled by their horses
+Family sleigh pulled by their horses

 In winter Grandpa put his car up on blocks and used their horses Gypsy and Prince to pull their sleigh.
 When Grandpa was sixteen his family moved to Saskatchewan from Kansas.
 They made the journey by train and Grandpa had to ride in the cattle car with Gypsy and Prince’s parents to take care of them.

 Grandpa’s parents Peter Schmidt (1855-1923) and Maria H. Harms (1858-1924) were both born in Deutsch Michalin Prussia and immigrated to the United States with their families in the 1870s settling near Newton Kansas where my Grandpa was born on December 8, 1890.
 He was the eighth of ten children.
 His family immigrated to Canada in 1907 and settled first I believe in the Lockwood area.

 Peter and Annie Schmidt in 1917